Okanjo/okanjo-docs/docs/Products.md

 **400 Bad Request**
 :   `Invalid product field: {field}` Occurs when the given field is invalid.
+:   `Invalid field: {field}` Occurs when the given field was invalid.
 **500 Internal Server Error**
 :   `Failed to create product.` Occurs when the request failed to be fulfilled.